Lego Castle

-Lego Castle was a Lego medieval and fantasy environment featuring knights and castles.
-It was introduced in Europe in 1978 and North America in 1981, and was supported continuously until 1999.
-It was also the name of a Lego theme within that environment from 1987 to 1991, and the name was reused for two other, single-theme environments, one from 2007 to 2009 and the other in 2013.
-Other medieval Lego themes have included Knights Kingdom, Knights Kingdom II, and Kingdoms, and are included here.
-Lego Castle sets were marketed under the Legoland banner until 1991.
-Lego decided to change and add Lego System in 1992.
+The Lego Castle theme is a segment of the broader Lego product line that encapsulates a medieval world concept, prominently featuring knights and castles.
+Launched initially in Europe in 1979 and later introduced to North America in 1981, the theme enjoyed continuous support until 1999.
+It was one of the original three Legoland themes along with Town and Space, with each of the three themes representing the 'Past' (Castle), 'Present' (Town) and 'Future' (Space).

+Following this period, the "Lego Castle" name was revived for two separate series; the first spanning from 2007 to 2009, and a second series in 2013.
+While distinct, the Lego Castle theme shares thematic elements with other medieval-inspired Lego series, such as Knights Kingdom, Knights Kingdom II, and Kingdoms.
+The early iterations of Lego Castle sets were distributed under the "Legoland" brand until 1991, after which Lego transitioned the branding to the "Lego System" in 1992, marking a shift in the product line's presentation.

+History

 "Classic" Castle (1978–1983)

 The Castle period from 1978 to 1983 predates themes or factions, and is often known as "Classic" Castle.
-375 Castle (often called the Yellow Castle) is the most well known set from this time.
+375 Castle (often called the Yellow Castle) is the most well-known set from this time.
 Often known by fans as "Original Castle", the knights featured unique movable visor pieces, with eye slits, and a crest that runs backwards from the frontward-facing part of the visor along the helmet.
 These knights also wore a coat of arms (either a tunic or breastplate) over their body.
-It was not again until 1990 when knights came with movable visors and armor breastplates, as the knights between 1984 and 1989 had solid grill helmets while their "armor" was just a texture on their body.
+Knights between 1984 and 1989 had solid grill helmets while their "armor" was just a texture on their body.
+In 1990, knights again came with movable visors and armor breastplates.
 As there were no horse-specific pieces, horses were built entirely of bricks.

-Different factions (1984–1999)

-In 1984, Lego released the first Castle sets that had more realistic castles, knights, and colors (such as gray castles rather than yellow) that more accurately depicted the Middle Ages compared to the Classic Castle sets from the late 1970s and early 1980s.

-The 1984 castle sets featured many newly introduced pieces and weapons.
+Following "Classic" Castle in 1984, Lego released the first Castle sets that had more realistic castles, knights, and colors (such as grey castles rather than yellow) in order to depict the Middle Ages more accurately as compared to the Classic Castle sets from the late 1970s and early 1980s.
+The 1984 castle sets featured many newly-introduced pieces and weapons.
 Examples are: one-piece horse, horse saddles, new knight helmets with fixed visors, feather plumes (there were three types in five colors: red, blue, yellow, white and black), waving flags and bows and arrows.
-Many of these new pieces would be included in future castle sets.
-The 1990 castle sets brought a further changes – as knights now had armor breastplates and helmets with movable visors.
+Many of these new pieces were included in future castle sets.